pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1142 Java Serialization

+I finish reading the Effective Java book, this is a great achieve for me because sometimes I will feel boring reading this book, I think that was result for my knowledge for Java is little.
+I was to feel sometimes lost reading the book, but well I finish this book.
+Furthermore, I study about Java serialization because this topic is new for me.

 ##### Day 1141 Be More Clear

 Today I have a problem with a request that I do, the other person understands bad my request because I share little information about your resources.
 I suppose that the other person know your resources in a good way, and I skip some information for this reason.
 The next time that I need to share information for a request or something else, I share all the information that I have and try to express in a simple way.